mattduffield/frontendcreator/docs/tutorials/flexbox-screen.md

 ![Tutorial Project New Screen](../assets/images/tutorials/tutorial-project-new-screen.png)

-10) Name the screen, `navigation-screen`.
+10) Name the screen, `flexbox-screen`.
 Add any description and pick any icon you wish for the screen.
 You can add any tags you like to the screen.
 You should have something that looks like the following:

 ![Tutorial Screen Properties](../assets/images/tutorials/tutorial-flexbox-screen-properties.png)

 11) Clicking save will navigate you to the designer.

+12) Under the *Settings* tab select the flexbox-style style under the Screen Styles section.

-12) Now we are ready to start building our layout.
+13) Now we are ready to start building our layout.
 There are a total of seven elements that we will use.
 We will create each individually using an animation that you can follow along.

 ![Tutorial Flexbox Animation](../assets/images/tutorials/tutorial-flexbox-screen.gif)